 Following the credit crisis of 2007 and 2008, we made significant changes to our credit standards to improve the performance of our acquisitions.
 Included among these changes were the elimination of contract terms that allowed for delivery of loans originated within certain expanded underwriting and credit risk guidelines.
 We also implemented lower maximum loan-to-value ("LTV") ratios, lower debt-to-income ("DTI") ratios, an overall minimum Credit Score requirement and higher minimum Credit Scores for certain product/amortization types.
 Our Selling Guide provides that the LTV/Combined LTV/Home Equity Combined LTV (LTV/CLTV/HCLTV) for mortgage loans we purchase may not be greater than 97%, though the maximum permitted LTV may be as low as 60% for loans secured by certain property types.
-None of the Reference Obligations, as reported to us by the related loan sellers, has an LTV less than or equal to 80% or greater than 97%.
-Our Selling Guide provides that the minimum Credit Scores may not be lower than 620, but may require a higher minimum Credit Score depending on the loan characteristics.
+None of the Reference Obligations, as reported to us by the related loan sellers, has an LTV less than or equal to 60% or greater than 80%.
+Our Selling Guide provides that the minimum Credit Score depending on the loan characteristics.
 Our Selling Guide provides that the DTI for manually underwritten loans generally may not exceed 45%.
 DU determines the maximum allowable DTI based on the overall risk assessment of the loan.
 DU will apply a maximum allowable DTI of 50%.
 None of the Reference Obligations, as reported to us by the related loan sellers, has a DTI that exceeds 50%.